Gc0rp/100-Days-Of-Swift/README.md

 Day 33 – Project 6, part two

 Day 34 – Project 6, part three

 Day 35: Consolidation III
-Now that your SwiftUI skills are starting to solidify, it’s time to review all the new things we’ve covered and get busy with another project all of your own.

 Day 35 – Milestone: Projects 4-6

-Days 36-46: Scaling up to bigger apps
-Your core SwiftUI skills are strong, so it’s time to push past the basics and start building bigger apps.

 Day 36 – Project 7, part one
 Day 37 – Project 7, part two